rh-mobb/documentation/content/aro/odf/index.md

        port: 9001
    EOF
    ```
-  After install the plugin, you shold enable through Console > Installed Operators > OpenShift Data Foundation > Details.
+  After install the plugin, you should enable through Console > Installed Operators > OpenShift Data Foundation > Details.
 Change the option **Console plugin** from Disabled to Enabled then Save.
 After a few minutes you will be able to see new itens under the menu Storage, including the option Data Foundation.

 6. Create a Storage Cluster
    ```bash